Asian Saga: Overview

 Four of the six books—Tai-Pan, Gai-Jin, Noble House, and Whirlwind—follow the dealings of the great trading company Struan's, the Noble House of Asia (based on Jardine Matheson Holdings Limited), its founder Dirk Struan, and his various descendants.
 Gai-Jin provides the major link between the Shōgun and Struan's storylines.

 Some of the characters make appearances in multiple books, and many characters from one book are referred to in later books.
 For example, two characters from King Rat (Robin Grey and Peter Marlowe) reappear in Noble House, and Robert Armstrong is a major character in both Noble House and Whirlwind.
 As a tie-in, Linc Bartlett's (Noble House) namesake ancestor appears in Clavell's film Walk Like a Dragon (1960).

 There are dozens of characters throughout the series, with very complex family relationships and a great deal of history that is hinted at but never described in detail.
-For instance, Peter Marlowe is almost certainly a descendant of Lt.
-John Marlowe, the captain who married Malcolm Struan and Angelique Richaud against the wishes of Tess Struan, as Clavell refers often to Peter Marlowe's family's long history of naval service.
+For instance, the character John Marlowe in the prequel "Gai-jin" is almost certainly meant to be an ancestor of "King Rat" protagonist Peter Marlowe.
 Clavell peppers the entire Asian Saga with these genealogical Easter eggs.

 After publishing Whirlwind, Clavell wrote a shorter version of the story which focused on two characters from the book.
 Titled Escape: The Love Story from Whirlwind, the book is generally not considered an official part of the Asian Saga; nonetheless, some reviewers said it helped flesh out several aspects of the original novel.

 In 1980, Clavell stated that, beyond Noble House, future entries in the series would include Nippon, set in 1970s Japan, and China, set in the present and future.
-When he died in 1994 after the publication of Gai-Jin, it was reported that he had been planning several more entries in the Asian Saga series.
+The preface to Gai-jin (1993) introduces the book as "the second novel in the Shōgun quartet," suggesting that at least two more Japan-focused books were planned.
+Any such intentions were cut short by Clavell's 1994 death.